sandasq/geowalking_project/README.md

 CSV file:
 The csvfile is being read from db/seeds.rb

-The trigger url goes throgh the app/controllers/walks_controller.rb which calls the service app/services/geo_walk_creator.rb.
+The trigger url goes through the app/controllers/walks_controller.rb which calls the service app/services/geo_walk_creator.rb.
 The service has the bulk of the work of finding the individuals walks and calculating the distance, duration and average speed.

 DB model files: